Kenner, Louisiana: Government

 The mayor of Kenner is Michael Glaser.

 Kenner is represented in the Louisiana House of Representatives by the Republican attorney Debbie Villio.
 The state senator is Republican Kirk Talbot, a former state House member.
 Kenner is part of Louisiana's 1st Congressional district, presently represented in the U.S. House by Steve Scalise.

 Education

 Primary and secondary schools

 Kenner is served by the Jefferson Parish Public School System.

 Kenner originally had one high school, Alfred Bonnabel High School, which is located on the border between Metairie and Kenner.
-The newest high school is a public charter (Kenner Discovery Health Sciences Academy).
-Most areas are zoned to Bonnabel.
-Some areas are zoned to East Jefferson High School and Grace King High School, both in Metairie.
+Most areas in Kenner are zoned to this high school, while some areas in the southeast are zoned to East Jefferson High School in Metairie.

+Kenner Discovery Health Sciences Academy, a public charter school, was founded in 2013.
+It has an elementary campus in Metairie and secondary campuses in Kenner.

+Previously, some areas were zoned to Grace King High School in Metairie.
+King closed in 2023.

 Theodore Roosevelt Middle School and Kenner Discovery Health Sciences Academy are the two middle schools in Kenner.
 In addition to Roosevelt and Kenner Discovery, middle schools serving sections of Kenner include Adams Middle and Harris Middle in Metairie, and Riverdale Middle in Jefferson.